 Former USC President Steven B. Sample founded APRU in 1997 in order to capitalize on the emerging power and prominence of the Pacific Rim.
 It now comprises 42 premier Pacific Rim research universities located in 15 countries and fosters international collaboration among faculty, students and university leaders.

-The USC Institute for Global Health collaborates with APRU to coordinate the Global Health Program Workshop at their yearly meetings.
+The USC Institute on Inequalities in Global Health collaborates with APRU to coordinate the Global Health Program Workshop at their yearly meetings.
 Mellissa Withers manages the APRU Global Health Program, which seeks to foster excellence in global health research, education and university impact across APRU.

 - 10/28/18 – APRU Global Health Program Conference (4/26/2018)

 - USC takes part in 2017 Consortium of Universities for Global Health (4/14/2017)